Exemptions from managed isolation

 Strict conditions for granting an exemption

-Your application will only be granted if there are exceptional reasons for leaving the facility.
+Your application will only be granted if there are exceptional reasons for not entering MIQ on your arrival or for leaving the facility once you are there.
 Your application will likely be declined if:

-- you or anyone you’re isolating with have COVID-19 symptoms
+- you or anyone you’re isolating with has COVID-19 symptoms

 - you or anyone you’re isolating with is in a quarantine facility